melvinraju/MacPi_Mirror/README.md

 # MacPi Mirror

-Macpi Mirror captures a portion of your Mac screen and sends it to a Raspberry Pi.
+MacPi Mirror captures your Mac screen and sends it to a Raspberry Pi.
 The Raspberry Pi receives the data and displays it on a LCD.

 - **Hardware**:
   - Raspberry Pi (any model with GPIO and networking capabilities).